 To reduce medical errors, patients must be empowered

-Posted on behalf of The Bell Law Firm, PLLC on Mar 26, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Mar 26, 2012 in Medical Malpractice

 According the Institute of Medicine, in the United States medical errors result in between 44,000 and 98,000 deaths each year.
 Contributing to the prevalence of medical errors, are poor communication between medical staff, shift changes and overall fatigue.
 Due to the high numbers of medical errors, many patients are taking it upon themselves to ensure their safety and the safety of their loved ones.